SubhojitKadia/Updated-SSG-Reynolds-stress-model-in-OpenFOAM/README.txt

 damping functions and dissipation rate boundary condition, which are needed to simulate turbulence-driven secondary currents.
-Therefore, these functions were added in the modified SSG model or SSGMod based on the literature and validated for a supecritical uniform case with rectangular cross-section before studying the effect of numerous cross-sectional geometries on narrow channel flows comparable to sediment bypass tunnels.
+Therefore, these functions were added in the modified SSG model or SSGMod based on the literature and validated for a supercritical uniform case with rectangular cross-section before studying the effect of numerous cross-sectional geometries on narrow channel flows comparable to sediment bypass tunnels.